sjb-ch1mp/LinkRippr/README.md

 # User Guide
 ### Submitting an HTML file
 HTML files can be submitted to LinkRippr by uploading the file in the _SETTINGS_ panel, under `< Analyze />`, or can be dragged and dropped into the browser.
 When submitting an HTML document using the drag-and-drop method you must ensure that LinkRippr has detected the file prior to dropping it so that it doesn't render.
-LinkRippr will inform you that it is ready to receive the sample by announcing in the top panel (the **chatter box**) the following:
+LinkRippr will inform you that it is ready to receive the sample by announcing in the **chatter box** the following:

 > File detected.
 Bombs away!